CW 73 W — Getting to the Heart of the Story: Romance Novel Workshop

 JEANNE DE VITA

-Jeanne De Vita is a developmental editor and former acquisitions editor who teaches writing and editing courses privately and is a literary agent with Martin Literary Management representing commercial fiction.
+Jeanne De Vita is a developmental editor, copy editor, and former acquisitions editor who teaches writing and editing courses privately and at UCLA Extension, Writers.com, and The Ripped Bodice bookstore.
 She received an MFA in creative writing from the University of Notre Dame, where she taught in the First Year Writing Program.
-In addition to publishing an Amazon Editors' Pick series on Kindle Vella and horror and fantasy romance novels under a pen name, she has ghostwritten more than a dozen books, including romance novels, romantic suspense, and nonfiction.
+She is a literary manager at Martin-Newens Literary Management with a focus on fiction and select nonfiction.
 Textbooks for this course:

 See syllabus for details., Students should read two books from the list.